jsmarier-courses/midterm-project-juyugoodwin/mpad2003_midterm_ju-yugoodwin.md

 1. The first tool I used to clean the data is the data cleaning suggestion tool in Google Sheets.
 This is found under Data, then by clicking data clean-up which leads to the clean-up suggestions.
 The only suggestion that popped up was to trim all the whitespaces.
 So by clicking the green checkmark, the system automatically implemented the changes.

 ![alt text](<Screenshot 2024-11-05 113708.png>)<br>
-*Figure 4: The "Import file" prompt on Google Sheets.*
+*Figure 4: The "Clean-up Suggestions" prompt on Google Sheets.*

 2. I found that all the \N were distracting.
 So I decided to remove them by selecting all the columns and rows and then hitting "Edit".
 Then I hit on the find and replace function to replace \N with nothing.

 ![alt text](<Screenshot 2024-11-05 115727.png>)<br>
-*Figure 5: The "Import file" prompt on Google Sheets.*
+*Figure 5: The "Find and replace" function on Google Sheets for "\N".*

 To be double safe, I replaced variant possibilities of the \N like /N. Which you can see here:

 ![alt text](<Screenshot 2024-11-05 115532.png>)<br>
-*Figure 6: The "Import file" prompt on Google Sheets.*
+*Figure 6: The "Find and replace" function on Google Sheets to replace "/N".*

 3. Then, I wanted to ensure that everything was capitalized.
 So with every word in the dataset, I made sure to replace the uncapitalized version with the capitalzed version.
 As shown in this example:

 ![alt text](<Screenshot 2024-11-05 120314.png>)<br>
-*Figure 7: The "Import file" prompt on Google Sheets.*
+*Figure 7: The "Find and replace" function on Google Sheets for the word "Resolved".*

 4. Then I also wanted to make sure there were no typos in the dataset.
 So if I noticed anything misspelled like "Cacelled" in Column B, I would change it to the proper form, in this case it would be "Cancelled".
 To do this, I used the find and replace tool to ensure that all the variants were changed.
 Like "ad" to "and" in column C, as seen here:

 ![alt text](<Screenshot 2024-11-05 120457.png>)<br>
-*Figure 8: The "Import file" prompt on Google Sheets.*
+*Figure 8: The "Find and replace" function on Google Sheets for "and".*

 Then I manually fixed small typos in the titles like "Opeed" to "Opened" and "Descriptio" to "Description".